 Highways England Extends Contract

 Highways England, the government owned company responsible for managing England’s core road network has awarded a contract to Yotta.
-Covering a range of software and professional services, the new two-year contract includes licences for Yotta’s visualised asset management platform Horizons, which is branded by Highways England as PIT, their Programme Investment tool.
+Covering a range of software and professional services, the new two-year contract includes licences for Yotta’s highway asset management platform Horizons, which is branded by Highways England as PIT, their Programme Investment tool.

 Highways England, formerly the Highways Agency, originally awarded a contract to a consortium, including Yotta, for asset management support software and services in February 2014.
 Following on from this, a two-year contract, with an optional additional two years, has been awarded in August 2015 and secured through the Government procurement initiative G-Cloud.
 G-Cloud is an online service designed to ease procurement by public sector organisations, such as Highways England, of cloud based IT services such as Horizons.